 This article details the unique Outlook Send Options available for your mail merge campaigns created with Easy Mail Merge.
-These send options work with any Outlook version, including Outlook 2013.
+These send options work with any Outlook version, including Outlook 2016 and Outlook 2019.

 As you probably know, Easy Mail Merge lets you personalize and send individual mass emails from Outlook, using its own mail merge engine.
 When you send mass emails, it’s critical to be able to split your emails into groups, otherwise you risk to get blocked by your email account provider (because you send too many emails, too fast).

 Easy Mail Merge gives you several Outlook send options, designed specifically to avoid your outgoing mail server limits:

 You can choose to start your mass emails campaign right away or to schedule it for later.
 If you choose to schedule it, Easy Mail Merge will wait until the selected date/time arrives and then it will start sending the emails through Outlook, based on your other send mail options.

 Starting with version 3 of Easy Mail Merge, you can choose to send your mass emails through multiple email accounts (defined in your Outlook profile).
 Depending on the limits you enforced for each account, the mail merge program will switch the “From” field between your accounts, one by one.
 For example, if you selected to send from 3 email accounts and you set a limit of 100 emails per hour, the program will send 100 emails from account A, then it will switch and send another 100 emails from account B, then another 100 from account C. Then it will wait for the hour to pass and it will resume again with 100 emails being sent from account A.

 This way you can send more emails in a short period of time, bypassing your single account hourly or daily send limit.